A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Introduction

-The main contribution of this work is the use of a characteristic formulation of boundary and interface conditions within a displacement-based scheme, namely merging the ideas of \citet{VirtaMattsson2014} and \citet{KozdonDunhamNordstrom2012}.
+The main contribution of this work is the use of a characteristic formulation of boundary and interface conditions within a displacement-based scheme, namely merging the ideas of \citet{VirtaMattsson2014, Duru2019} with those of \citet{KozdonDunhamNordstrom2012}.
 The key idea of the work is to track the evolution of the boundary and interface displacements, which allows the use of a non-stiff characteristic formulation.
-The benefit of our approach versus the previous approach \citep{VirtaMattsson2014, Duru2019} is shown in Figure~\ref{fig:stiffness:1D}, where the spectrum of a one-dimensional operator is shown for various values of $\alpha$ (or equivalently $R$); a fuller discussion of this figure is in \sref{subsec:numerics:1d}.
-Additionally, the figure shows the maximum magnitude real part of the spectra for a sweep of $\alpha$ values.
-As can be seen, as $\alpha \rightarrow \infty$ (or equivalently as $R \rightarrow -1$) the non-characteristic formulation results in a large magnitude, negative real eigenvalue.

-The remainder of the paper is structured as follows: \sref{sec:model:problem} describes the model wave equation and the continuous energy analysis. \sref{sec:domain:decomposition} discusses the decomposition of the domain into computational blocks and introduces the coordinate transforms.
-In \sref{sec:SBP} we review important results for SBP finite difference methods and our notation.
-The proposed discretization is developed in \sref{sec:discretization} along with the semidiscrete energy analysis.
-Numerical experiments to confirm the stability and accuracy properties of the scheme are given in \sref{sec:numerical:experiments} and some concluding remarks are given in \sref{sec:conclusions}.
-In order to communicate the core ideas of the paper, most of the proofs, analysis details, and construction details of the SBP operators are given in the appendix.
-All numerical results can be generated using the codes available at \url{https://github.com/jkozdon/sbp_waveprop_characteristic}.